milliondollarscript/milliondollarscript/readme.txt

 * Set default dimensions on shortcode from the database if they weren't entered.
 * Add a checkbox to the Clear Orders screen to clear associated WooCommerce orders too.
 * Add Changelog page.
+* Don't check NFS block size when set to Show the NFS image on every NFS block.

 = 2.5.9 =
 * Fix another issue that could cause plugin database migrations to not run.